 - Postural stress

-While these factors can cause chronic spine conditions among people of all occupations, Laser Spine Institute is proud to help our military personnel who may be seeking neck or back pain relief — and if you’re seeking a Tricare surgery, options are within reach.
+While these factors can cause chronic spine conditions among people of all occupations, Laser Spine Institute is proud to help our military personnel who may be seeking neck or back pain relief.

 By offering an alternative to traditional open neck or back surgery, thousands of people have trusted Laser Spine Institute to help them find the relief they deserve.
 If you’ve suffered spinal trauma during your service and need effective back pain relief surgery, contact us today for your free MRI review* to find out if you’re a candidate for our minimally invasive spine procedures.